Contact Us

 Document Preparation & Upload

-Prepare 25-30 documents (land deed, builder certificate, teacher credentials, staff records, inspection photos, building bye-laws compliance).
+Prepare the required set of documents (land deed, building safety / structural stability certificate, teacher credentials, staff records, inspection photos, building bye-laws compliance).
 Upload as PDF/JPG via portal.
-AI verification checks format and completeness.
+Automated format and completeness checks run on upload.

 3